-If you've been injured due to someone else's negligence and you've established their liability, you probably have a strong claim.
-But having a strong claim doesn't guarantee you'll walk away with thousands of dollars in personal injury settlement money.
+If you've been injured due to negligence, and you've established the at-fault party's liability, you probably have a strong claim.
+But having a strong claim doesn't guarantee you'll walk away with thousands of dollars in settlement money.
 It just doesn't happen that way.

-Over the last 20 years or so, insurance companies have slowly but surely succeeded in settling injury claims for less and less money.
-In the decades up through the 1990s, insurance companies often settled soft-tissue injury claims in car accidents, slip and falls, and defective product cases for three times the amount of a claimant's actual costs (known as their specials).
+Over the last 20 years or so, insurance companies have slowly but surely been settling injury claims for less and less money.
+In the decades up through the 1990s, insurance companies often settled soft-tissue injury claims for three times the amount of a claimant's actual costs (known as their "special damages", or "specials").

-Today insurance companies have policies and procedures in place to restrict the amount they have to pay out.
-A claim that might have settled for three times the amount of specials in the mid-1980s might settle for half or less of that amount today.
+Today, insurance companies have policies and procedures in place to restrict the amount they have to pay out.
+A claim that might have settled for three times the amount of specials in the mid-1980s might settle for only half of that amount today.

-To recover the highest compensation possible, you must be knowledgeable and realistic about your claim and its settlement potential.
-Being realistic doesn't mean having to settle your claim for less than it's worth.
-It means avoiding the pitfalls of thinking your claim is worth substantially more than it actually is, or mistakenly valuing your claim too low.
+To recover the highest compensation possible, you must be realistic about your claim and its settlement potential.
+This doesn't mean settling your claim for less than it's worth.
+It means avoiding the pitfalls of thinking your claim is worth substantially more than it actually is, or mistakenly undervaluing your claim.

-Don't waste time or effort trying to convince the insurance adjuster that your soft-tissue claim is worth four times your specials when realistically it's only worth one-and-a-half or two.
-You're better off knowing how to stand firm when the adjuster assesses your claim at two and you have the documentation to prove your specials should be multiplied by three to three-and-a-half.
+Don't waste time or effort trying to convince the insurance adjuster that your soft-tissue claim is worth five times your specials, when realistically it's only worth half as much.
+You're better off knowing how to stand firm when the adjuster tries to offer less than your case is really worth.

-But the adjuster isn't going to give an inch without a fight.
-The key is being informed enough to stand out from other claimants who don't understand the correlation between injuries and total damages, and the appropriate settlement amounts they deserve.
+But the adjuster won't give an inch without a fight.
+The key is being informed enough to stand out from other claimants who don't understand the correlation between injuries, documentation, and total damages.

 The type and severity of your injury will always directly affect the value of your claim.
 The worse your injuries, the higher the settlement.
-In theory that seems obvious, but in reality there's much more which goes into determining your settlement amount.
+In theory, that seems obvious.
+But in reality, there's much more that goes into determining your settlement amount.

-Personal injuries are normally categorized into two groups: soft tissue injuries and hard injuries.
+Personal injuries are categorized into two main groups: soft tissue injuries and hard injuries.

 There are four issues that directly affect the value of your claim.
 Remember, each claim is unique.
 Injuries sustained in seemingly similar injury events can result in greatly varying damages.
 The issues which distinguish one injury claim from another are:

 Hard injury negotiations can also be complicated and drawn out.
-Because the damages in hard injury claims are normally much higher than those in soft-tissue claims, adjusters require convincing medical proof of the type and severity of the injuries.
-In these claims, the multiple might normally begin at three or four but can quickly rise above five.
-The more severe the injuries and the more supporting documentation you have, the higher the multiple will be.
+Because the damages in hard injury claims are normally much higher than those in soft tissue claims, adjusters require convincing medical proof of the type and severity of the injuries.
+Only experienced attorneys should be handling these types of claims.

-Even though you may now understand the relationship between injuries and damages, a time may come when you should consult with an experienced personal injury attorney.
-Injuries such as head trauma, disease, toxic poisoning, facial scarring and medical malpractice are very serious - not only in their type and severity, but in the way they're negotiated by insurance companies.
+Regardless of the severity of your injuries, you should always consult with an experienced personal injury attorney.
+Most offer free initial consultations.
+Injuries such as head trauma, toxic poisoning, facial scarring, and medical malpractice are very serious - not only in their type and severity, but in the way they're negotiated by insurance companies.

-When it comes to hard injury claims, especially malpractice and corporate cases, you'll be up against overwhelming odds.
-One mistake and your entire claim can be dismissed by a judge.
-These types of cases are always long and complex.
-They can cost thousands, sometimes hundreds of thousands of dollars in advance pre-trial discovery expenses, expert witnesses, and the like.
+When it comes to hard injury cases, especially malpractice and corporate cases, you'll be up against overwhelming odds.
+One mistake and your entire case can be dismissed by a judge.
+These types of cases can cost thousands, sometimes hundreds of thousands of dollars in pre-trial discovery expenses, expert witnesses, and the like.

 Complete this short form and find out how much your injuries are worth.
 Your case will be reviewed for free, with no obligation.